A framework for probabilistic prediction of remaining useful life in structural materials: Parametric models for creep prediction

 The effectiveness of parametric models for creep life prediction, including the LM, OSD, and MS models, is well-documented and acknowledged \cite{Abdallahetal2018}.
-Their wide application stems from their ability to reduce the costs and timelines associated with collecting long-term creep data.
-By extrapolating short-term creep data using a time-temperature parameter, these deterministic models form a procedure that allows for the generation of a single ``master curve''.
-This curve, where stress is plotted against an empirical parameter that merges time and temperature, is constructed using available short-term creep data, and from this, predictions for longer durations can be extrapolated \cite{Abdallahetal2018}.
+Their wide application stems from their ability to reduce costs and timelines for collecting long-term creep data.
+By extrapolating short-term creep data using a time-temperature parameter, these deterministic models provide a procedure for generating a single ``master curve''.
+This curve, where stress is plotted against an empirical parameter that combines time and temperature, is constructed from available short-term creep data, and predictions for longer durations can be extrapolated from it \cite{Abdallahetal2018}.
 Although more mathematically simple than their continuum damage mechanics-based counterparts, these parametric methods have a great advantage, at least in theory, of requiring only a relatively small amount of data to establish the required master curve \cite{Abdallahetal2018}.

 Despite their recognized utility and proved validity for long-term creep predictions, these models are not without limitations.
 There are several areas where these parametric models may not fully capture the complexities and uncertainties inherent in real-world scenarios, making their outputs less reliable under certain circumstances, as acknowledged by Refs. \cite{Abdallahetal2018,Zhangetal2024}.